ayodeji/payeezy-samples/README.md

 # payeezy-samples
 This repository contains sample applications that call the Payeezy API.
-To call the Payeezy API, you will need credentials like those listed below
+To call the Payeezy API, you will need credentials like
 * API Secret
 * API Key
 * Merchant Token
 * Merchant Id
-The credentials can be got by registering with the Payeezy Developer Portal at developer.payeezy.com
+* The credentials can be got by registering with the Payeezy Developer Portal at developer.payeezy.com

 ## Types of Payeezy Requests implemented
 These samples describe calling two types of Payeezy requests